"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 - You have had surgery or radio frequency ablation (RFA) to 1 or more areas of your cancer that has spread

-- Your cancer has only spread to one lesion in your brain or you have more than 2 areas of cancer in your brain
+- Your cancer has only spread to your brain or you have more than 4 areas of cancer in your brain

 - Your cancer has spread to the area where the brain meets the spinal cord (the brain stem) or the membranes surrounding the brain (leptomeningeal disease)

-- Your cancer has spread, or is at high risk of spreading, into large veins or arteries
+- Your cancer has spread, or is at high risk of spreading, into large veins or arteries, your food pipe, stomach, bowel, skin or the windpipe

 - Your cancer has spread to both glands on top of the kidneys (

-- You have had another cancer, apart from cancers that have been successfully treated more than 3 years ago, non melanoma skin cancer or an early cervical cancer
+- You have had another cancer, apart from cancers that have been successfully treated more than a year ago, non melanoma skin cancer or an early cervical cancer

 - You have fluid between the sheets of tissue that cover the outside of the lung (pleural effusion) or the heart (pericardial effusion)